Role of User Stories in Agile Development and How to Create a Good One

 Strategy 6: Splitting by Processes – The default operations in a user story are defined as Create, Read, Update, or Deleted (commonly abbreviated as CRUD).
 These can be divided.

-Strategy 7: Splitting based on Test Case – This strategy helps most big user stories difficult to break.
-Here, the developer gets a chance to decide which piece of functionality is to be tested at what point in time.
+Strategy 7: Splitting based on Test Case – This strategy helps most big user stories be challenging.
+Here, the developer can decide which piece of functionality is to be tested at what point in time.

 Strategy 8: Splitting According to Roles – User stories mainly involve roles that are responsible for functionalities.
 Splitting based on parts can help you estimate the work.